nglaeser/gh-md-test/README_latex.md

 ```
 in the root of this repo.

-(If you're confused about why the source file is prepended by `../../`, remember that the source file location must be given relative to the link name.)
+(If you're confused about why the source file is prepended by `../../` in the `ln` command, remember that the source file location must be given relative to the link name.)

 ### Example